 My interest in pursuing this inquiry was actually triggered by Liz's first year story.
 Having been her university professor in the didactic seminar course for the teaching of English as a foreign language, reading her story echoed numerous stories that former student teachers in their first year had shared with me (Orland, 2000) and challenged me to reconsider the learning value of their assessment as student teachers for making sense of the first teaching experiences.
 Did Liz ever imagine that the outstanding assessment of her performance in practice teaching would be negated by the difficulties that she was experiencing in her first years of teaching?
-If so, what is the value of the assessment of practice teaching, and how can student teachers make use of their assessment to mediate understandings in their real life teaching contexts?
+If so, what is the value of the assessment to mediate understandings in their real life teaching contexts?